Highly rated local moving companies for Austin to Lancaster moves

 - Lancaster is less walkable than Austin with a score of 29 out of 100 vs Austin’s 42 out of 100.

-- Lancaster has a bike-friendliness score 40 out of 100, which means it isn't as accessible to and safe for cyclists as Austin, which has a score of 54 out of 100.
+- Lancaster has a bike-friendliness score of 40 out of 100, which means it isn’t as accessible or safe for cyclists as Austin, which has a score of 54.

 - Lancaster is considered to be less safe than Austin with a score of 54.5 vs Austin’s 59.87.

-Other things to consider for your Austin vs. Lancaster move
+Other things to consider for your Austin to Lancaster move

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Ensure the company you choose is licensed to handle your move.